matthew-occleshaw/matthew-occleshaw.github.io/README.md

 ## To build

-To build the site before pushing, run `node scripts/build-site.js`
+To build the site before pushing, run `node scripts/build-site.js` (run with `-w` or `--watch` flag to watch files and automatically build when there is a change)
 You must run `npm install` to install required packages for the build beforehand